Cricopinion

 The struggle continued for the former Karnataka cricket team captain in the 3rd Test match at Lord's Cricket Ground in London.
 Nair scored 40 runs in the first inning and 14 runs in the 2nd inning as Team India lost the match by 22 runs to concede the lead in the series by 2-1, with two more matches remaining.

 It appears nearly impossible for Karun Nair to hang onto his spot in the starting lineup, given the wealth of talent that Team India has waiting on the bench, including players like Sai Sudharsan, Dhruv Jurel, and Abhimanyu Easwaran.
-So there is a great chance he might be dropped from the team for the next match.
+So there is a great chance he might be dropped from the team for the next series.
 Does that mean his international career is also over?

 Karun Nair's overall Test record